pni-libraries/python-pninexus/doc/sphinx/nexus_fields.rst

 Using :py:meth:`read` and :py:meth:`write`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Write all data in a single step like this
+:py:meth:`write` data writes the data to the entire field  like in the
+following example

 .. code-block:: python